Zilvaro/digitalz-research/README.md

 **Juan** : 22 years old active student who volunteers in different events, tries to learn new things by taking internships at multinational companies.
 In addition to his Facebook and Instagram accounts he would like to have an application where he can run continuous crowdfunding activities to support his studies.

-**Lilly** : 39 years old office employee that is passionate about sustainability, nice looking brands and living environment and is willing to help other people to create something fun and useful.
-From time to time she is participating in different contest or opinion surveys organinez by brands and communities.
+**Lilly** : 39 years old office employee that is passionate about sustainability, nice looking brands and living environment and is willing to help other people to create something fun and useful things.
+From time to time she is participating in different contests or opinion surveys organized by brands and communities.

 <a name="color-scheme"></a>